DeekshithaRamshetty/PDF-Chat-with-Gemini/README.md

 # PDF Chat with Gemini

-A Streamlit application for querying PDFs using Google's Gemini AI.
+A Streamlit application for querying PDFs , PPT, DOCX using Google's Gemini AI.

 ## Features
 - PDF text extraction and vectorization